rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

 information in front of you, open up your SIP configuration file (/etc/asterisk/sip.conf) and look at your extension definition.

-Right click on the main window display in X-Lite and click on ‘SIP Account Settings'.
-Now click ‘Add…' to add a SIP account.
+Right click on the main window display in X-Lite and click on 'SIP Account Settings'.
+Now click 'Add…' to add a SIP account.

 Here are the values you should fill in: